migsquizon/50.0043-Full-Stack/README.md

 ```
 The only two AMIs that we use are `ami-061eb2b23f9f8839c` which is a blank Ubuntu image and `ami-07539a31f72d244e7` which is a blank Amazon Linux 2.

-We chose to run Flask,MySql and MongoDB in t3.small. t3.small has a higher bandwidth than t2.medium at half the price and the main bottleneck is the internet speed for downloading data and dependencies.
-Please **DO NOT** change the instance type as occasionally we would get http 503 unavailable on some dependencies when running on instances with a lower bandwidth.
+We chose to run Flask,MySql and MongoDB in `t3.small`. `t3.small` has a higher bandwidth than `t2.medium` at **half the price** and the main bottleneck is the internet speed for downloading data and dependencies.
+Please **DO NOT** change the instance type as occasionally we would get http 503 service unavailable on some dependencies when running on instances with a lower bandwidth.
 Also **DO NOT** restart any of the instances as all IPs are binded at start and restarting will reset the IPs.

 ## Viewing application